fsantanna/dceu/doc/manual.md

 The iterator can be a [numeric range](#numeric-ranges) or an expression that evaluates to an [iterator tuple](#TODO).
 If the variable identifier is omitted, it assumes the implicit identifier `it`.
+If the `in` clause is omitted, but not the the variable identifier, then the loop iterates over the variable from `0` to infinity.

 The loop block may contain control clauses to restart or terminate the loop.
 These clauses must be placed at the exact same nesting level of the loop block,